nikitapoyarekar05/snatchIt/README.md

 # SnatchIt

-SnatchIt is a simple and intuitive product listing web application that allows users to browse, search, and filter products efficiently.
+SnatchIt is a simple and intuitive product listing webpage that allows users to browse, search, and filter products efficiently.
 It provides features such as category-based filtering, sorting, and search functionality to enhance user experience.

 ## Features